Fertility Answers can identify genetic disorders with preimplantation genetic diagnosis, PGD

 PGD is different from preimplantation genetic screening

-Preimplantation genetic screening (PGS) and preimplantation genetic diagnosis are both performed during an IVF cycle between the steps of egg retrieval and embryo transfer.
+Preimplantation genetic testing (PGT) and preimplantation genetic diagnosis are both performed during an IVF cycle between the steps of egg retrieval and embryo transfer.
 However, the physicians at our Louisiana fertility centers want patients to understand that these are entirely different laboratory procedures.

-- PGS involves screening embryos to determine if they have the correct number and placement of chromosomes.
+- PGT involves screening embryos to determine if they have the correct number and placement of chromosomes.

 - PGD is used when patients know they have or carry a genetic disorder such as cystic fibrosis or sickle cell disease.
 This technique can identify which embryos are affected by the disorder and which are unaffected.